 What's happened

-The Fanatics Flag Football Classic, originally scheduled in Riyadh, has been moved to Los Angeles due to regional tensions.
-The event on March 21 will feature NFL stars including Tom Brady, Joe Burrow, and Jalen Hurts, with teams coached by prominent NFL coaches.
-It will serve as a preview for Olympic flag football at LA28.
+The Fanatics Flag Football Classic, originally scheduled in Riyadh, has been relocated to Los Angeles due to regional tensions.
+The event on March 21 will feature NFL stars, including Tom Brady and Jalen Hurts, competing in a round-robin tournament ahead of the 2028 Olympics debut.

 What's behind the headline?